isomerpages/govtech-corp/media/technews/_posts/2024-08-19-post-STACK 2024: Tech Experts to Share Their Knowledge on UX Design, Developer Platforms, and More!.md

 series of mental models and metaphors that will help you understand design decisions and trade-offs.
 You'll also find out how platforms are related to cars, submarines, and fruit salads!</p>
-<h3>3.
-Lillian Shieh: Integrity and Strategic Leadership in Design and Innovation</h3>
+<h3>Lillian Shieh: Integrity and Strategic Leadership in Design and Innovation</h3>
 <div class="isomer-image-wrapper">
 <img style="width: 60%;" height="auto" width="100%" alt="Lillian Shieh STACK Developer Conference 2024 Keynote Speaker" src="/images/technews/Lillian_Shieh_600x300.png">
 </div>